brooklabteam/www/index.md

 <br>
 <br>

 <p1 style="color:Red;font-weight: bold">We are recruiting Field Technicians for Madagascar bat work!
-Please see <a href="/fieldtechjob.html">here</a> for detailed job description and application. </p1>
+See <a href="/fieldtechjob.html">here</a> for job description and application. </p1>
 <br>
 <b>
 Applicants from underrepresented backgrounds, ethnicities, genders, sexual orientations, and lifestyles are enthusiastically encouraged to apply.</b>